 Even St-Pierre, who will end a nearly four-year retirement on Nov.
 4. When he challenges Bisping for the middleweight belt at Madison Square Garden in New York.
 In the main event of UFC 217, acknowledges that Bisping hasn’t gotten his just due from the public.

 Asked if he was surprised Bisping was the champion, St-Pierre didn’t hesitate before responding.

 “No, not really, and I think if he would fight Luke Rockhold again, he would beat him again,” – St-Pierre said.

 Now, this could be St-Pierre delivering the platitudes about an upcoming opponent that is typical in this sport.
-Rockhold, after all, was a massive favorite at UFC 199 in 2016 when Bisping knocked him cold in the first round to win the belt.
+Rockhold, after all, was a massive favourite at UFC 199 in 2016 when Bisping knocked him cold in the first round to win the belt.